Our values tell us what motivates us in a certain way (why is the problem important to you).

 Away from motivation will not get you all the way to your goal and it is also stressful to you as you are motivated by negative thinking.
 Thinking about what you don’t want is self-sabotage (fight or flight).

 Another reason why away from strategies don’t work with problems/goals/change is that our unconscious mind does not process negatives.
-If we ask you not to think of a blue tree, just don’t think of a blue tree, no, don’t think of a blue tree…..
-We bet you thought of a blue tree.
+If I ask you not to think of a blue tree, just don’t think of a blue tree, no, don’t think of a blue tree…..
+I bet you thought of a blue tree.
 Can you remember a time when you told someone NOT to do something such as ‘don’t spill your drink’ and they spilt the drink?
 This happens because our unconscious mind removes the word don’t (negative words).
 We should use more positive language such as ‘be careful with the drink’.
 In order not to do something our mind has to come up with a representation of doing it, than trying not to do it.

 If you focus on something positive and you start feeling better or start losing weight you will continue to move forward.
 Let’s contrast this with towards motivation; where you know where you’re aiming at, and you really want to get there.
 If you get knocked off course (as inevitably will happen sometimes), you just correct your course so you’re pointing at the goal again, and keep going.
 Towards motivation is directional.